krzysztof-grzybek/snippets-img/README.md

-# meet.js_10-2019
+# The real power of the function #

-Code examples from meet.js October 2019
+Code examples from meet.js 30th October 2019